ChrisWhealy/edge-cdn-store/docs/explanation.md

 ## 1. High Concurrency Support

-Cloudflare are specialists in the area of managing network traffic and distributed connectivity; therefore, the Pingora Framework has been delivered with built-in support for high leveles of concurrency.
+Cloudflare are specialists in the area of managing network traffic and distributed connectivity; therefore, the Pingora Framework has been delivered with built-in support for high levels of concurrency.

 ## 2. Good Tokio Runtime Integration